alexbeletsky/alexbeletsky.github.io/source/_posts/2013-12-09-i-quit-my-job.markdown

 Since 6 Dec 2013, I'm officially unemployed.
 I quit my job in E-conomic there I [spent almost 3.5 years](http://beletsky.net/blog/categories/e-conomic/) of happy life.
 Leaving the company was a really tough decision, but it had to be made.

 A lot of things happed during that time.
-No doubts, E-conomic did the most significant impact of my professional career so far.
+No doubts, E-conomic and Ciklum did the most significant impact of my professional career so far.
 The reason for that is simple: the people surrounds you are most important aspect in your job.
 From the very first days, till last ones - I worked with high qualified professionals there.

 <!-- More -->